Ace Ventura: When Nature Calls: Plot

-Accompanied by his pet capuchin monkey Spike, Ace begins his search for the missing bat.
+Greenwall wants Ventura to find the sacred white bat, Shikaka.
+Ace arrives in Nibia and meets with consul Vincent Cadby.
+Ace begins his investigation, but must overcome his fear of bats.
 He eventually befriends the tribe's princess, who tries to seduce Ace.
-However, Ace admits his oath to clerical celibacy.
-Ace also befriends the tribal prince, Ouda, who assists Ace.
-Ace's investigation involves eliminating obvious suspects—animal traders, poachers, and a safari park owner among others—and enduring the growing escalations of threat between the Wachati and the Wachootoo.
-After being tranquilized, Ace suspects the medicine-man of the Wachootoo of taking the bat, as he strongly disapproves of the wedding.
+Ace admits his oath to clerical celibacy.
+Ace also befriends the prince, who assists Ace.
+Ace's investigation involves eliminating suspects and enduring the escalating threats between the Wachati and the Wachootoo.
+Ace suspects the medicine-man of the Wachootoo of taking the bat, attempts to infiltrate the Wachootoo village, but is immediately captured.

-He and Ouda sneak into the Wachootoo tribal village with hopes of finding the bat, and are soon captured.
-The Wachootoo mistake Ace as the "White Devil", and after Ouda poorly translates Ace's words, they are convinced he wants to fight them and have him go through many painful and humiliating challenges to gain their trust.
-He creatively passes them all, and his final challenge is a 'Circle of Death' fight with their toughest warrior—who, although tiny, humiliatingly defeats Ace.
-Ace's antics entertain the Wachootoo, who grant Ace their trust and release him.
+The Wachootoo believe Ace as the "White Devil", and they are convinced he wants to fight them and have him go through many challenges to gain their trust.
+He passes them all, and his final challenge is a "Circle of Death" fight with their toughest warrior, who defeats Ace.
+Despite losing, Ace's comical antics entertain the Wachootoo, and release Ace and Ouda but warn them war will be tomorrow at Noon.